andre-st/dotfiles/GAMING.md

         live vicariously through what you see on screen, share drama, feel emotions of characters, realize what you don't have post-game
     - replay in different way
-    - cut it short quickly by starting another game even if it feels like a chore;
+    - cut it short quickly by starting another game even if it feels like a chore:
         "follow emotionally draining games with flow-inducing gameplay driven games" such as "Mario Kart/Animal Crossing/Smash/Tetris [...] just 15-30 minute blasts of fun"
     - game-debriefs, detailed analyzes on YouTube or in podcasts
     - game-subreddits with similarly attached people
     - fan-fiction
     - some players omit something, e.g. pause forever before the final boss to give themselves the illusion that the world doesn't stop existing;
-        many games are the way and not 2 minute end-sequence
+        many games are the long way and not just the 2 minute end-sequence
 - "video game addiction"
-    - more likely to affect people who are generally prone to addiction in general
+    - more likely to affect people who are generally prone to chemical or behavioral addictions (alcohol, tobacco, stress-associated eating, working, shopping, exercising, ...)
 - "dark patterns"
     - loot boxes, gambling
 - "console wars tribalism", "PS5 elitism", "gaming toxity", brand loyalty